 Does My Pet Really Need Flea & Tick Medication?

-When weather turns warmer, fleas and ticks emerge in greater numbers.
-And these pests are more than annoyances to pets.
+These pests are more than an annoyance to pets and their owners.
 Untreated, they can lead to serious illness and make your house all but uninhabitable.

-"Fleas and ticks are dangerous to the health of pets," says Dr. Jill Lopez, a veterinarian with Merck Animal Health.
+"Fleas and ticks are dangerous to the health of pets," says Jill Lopez, DVM.
 "For that reason, flea and tick protection is essential for all dogs and cats that live with you."

 Facts About Fleas